aethershill/quartz/content/Projects/20230806 Structure The Site/Structuring the Garden.md

 In the end linking to the folder itself was the solution I needed the entire time.
 Linking to the folder will automatically direct you to the index page with a clean URL structure.
 This extra understanding leads me to think I can drop the Aliases from the blog post and just link to my blog folder, save a few bytes or kb.

+As a little test, I decided to try remove index.md from Web Design to see if linking to the folder would still work.
+As I should have remembered from when I first started messing around with websites, no.